cako/curvelets/docs/contributing.rst

 open a new
 `GitHub Discussion <https://github.com/cako/curvelets/discussions>`_.

-Please do not open new *Issues* directly, open a `GitHub Discussion <https://github.com/cako/curvelets/discussions/new?category=feature-requests-and-ideas>`_ instead.
+Please do not open new *Issues* directly, open a `GitHub Discussion for feature requests <https://github.com/cako/curvelets/discussions/new?category=feature-requests-and-ideas>`_ instead.

 Before you read on, please read the `NUMFOCUS Code of Conduct <https://numfocus.org/code-of-conduct>`_.
 We expect all contributors to adhere to this code of conduct.